Cycling: Thais will present the biggest obstacle

 He said: "This team are relatively new and it's their first race together.
 They need to get used to riding together and, hopefully, they can work well for future races."

-This year's Speedway Championship features three categories - SEA, club and corporate - and the finals are on Saturday (Nov 18).
-The Sportive Ride and The Straits Times Ride take place on Sunday (Nov 19).
+This year's Speedway Championship features three categories - SEA, club and corporate - and the finals are today.
+The Sportive Ride and The Straits Times Ride take place tomorrow.